Desire-2/Afritech_Bridge_lms/frontend/BUILD_README.md

 ## Vercel Deployment

-The project is configured to use `vercel-build.sh` for Vercel deployments via the `vercel.json` configuration.
+The project is configured to use `npm run build` for Vercel deployments via the `vercel.json` configuration.

 ## Local Development